Ashland (Henry Clay estate)

 Ashland is the name of the plantation of the 19th-century Kentucky statesman Henry Clay, located in Lexington, Kentucky, in the central Bluegrass region of the state.
-The buildings were built by enslaved African Americans, and enslaved people grew and harvested hemp, farmed livestock, and cooked and cleaned for the Clays.
+The buildings were built by enslaved people who also grew and harvested hemp, farmed livestock, and cooked and cleaned for the Clays.

 Ashland is a registered National Historic Landmark.
 The Ashland Stakes, a Thoroughbred horse race at Keeneland Race Course that has run annually since the race course first opened in 1936, was named for the historically important estate.

 History of the estate

 Henry Clay came to Lexington, Kentucky from Virginia in 1797.
 In 1804, he began buying land for the plantation outside the city's limits.
 He eventually became a major planter who enslaved 60 people and owned over 600 acre.

-Among the people enslaved by the Clays were Aaron Dupuy and Charlotte Dupuy as well as their children Charles and Mary Ann Dupuy.
+Among the enslaved people were Aaron Dupuy and Charlotte Dupuy as well as their children Charles and Mary Ann Dupuy.
 Clay took them with him to Washington D.C. when his congressional term began in 1810, and they were held there for nearly two decades.
 In 1829, 28 years before the more famous Dred Scott challenge, Charlotte Dupuy sued Henry Clay for her freedom and that of her two children in Washington D.C. circuit court.
 She was ordered to stay in Washington while the court case proceeded, and lived there for 18 months, working for Martin Van Buren, the next Secretary of State.
 Clay took her husband Aaron Dupuy and her children Charles and Mary Ann Dupuy with him when he returned to Ashland.
 The court ruled against Dupuy, and when she refused to return voluntarily to Kentucky, Clay had her arrested.
 Clay had Dupuy renditioned to New Orleans and had her held by his daughter and son-in-law, where she was enslaved for another decade.
 Finally, in 1840, Clay freed Charlotte and her daughter Mary Ann Dupuy, and in 1844, he freed her son Charles Dupuy.